-It's pretty hard to whittle down the top ten things to do in The Whitsundays when the area is jam packed with so many incredible options, but we've given it a go.
+It's pretty hard to whittle down the best things to do in The Whitsundays down to 10 when the area is jam packed with so many incredible options, but we've given it a go.

 You could spend months exploring the 74 islands in the region but if your time is limited we've picked 10 things you shouldn't miss.